Access ACT Government information

 Correcting personal information

-If you believe we hold information about you that is incomplete, incorrect or out-of-date, you can ask us to correct it.
+If you believe we hold information about you or someone else that is incomplete, incorrect or out-of-date, you can ask us to correct it.

 Your request must be in writing and include: